saintzaw/tp/docs/UserGuide.md

 **Function**

-Edits the various details of an existing module
+If you entered wrong details for a module when adding it to your module plan with the add command or if the details of the module changed over time, you can use this command to change the various details of the module.

 |   [Parameter](#8-glossary) |                                              Description                                               |                                                                         Accepted Inputs                                                                         |
 |:--------------------------:|:------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------:|